 - In the pan with the reserved fat seal the meat in batches until nice and brown (don’t let the juices boil).

-- Transfer the meat with fat and all remaining ingredients to the pan with the cabbage and stew on a low heat for 3 hours, stirring from time to time or, if you are using a slow-cooker, leave it on a medium heat for up to 7 hours.
+- Transfer the meat with fat and all remaining ingredients to the pan with the sauerkraut and stew on a low heat for 3 hours, stirring from time to time or, if you are using a slow-cooker, leave it on a medium heat for up to 7 hours.